-In 2012, a brand new jazz bar opened: North Sea Jazz Club, named after the famous Dutch jazz festival in Rotterdam.
+In 2012 2 new jazz clubs opened in Amsterdam North Sea Jazz Club, named after the famous Dutch jazz festival in Rotterdam and Bethany’s Jazz Club.

 Here are 10 live jazz bars in Amsterdam